 Hollywood Transit Center Tribute

-We are planning a tribute to the lives that were lost and the lives that were touched by the assaults on MAX near the Hollywood Transit Center.
+Honoring the lives that were lost and the lives that were touched by the assaults on MAX in May 2017.

 The afternoon of May 26, 2017, three riders on board a MAX train approaching Hollywood Transit Center were assaulted after they stood up to a man who was harassing two young women based on their race and religion.
 Two of the intervening riders were killed and the third was left with life-threatening injuries.